-Tech Museum of Innovation (201 South Market St., San Jose)
+The Tech Interactive (201 South Market St., San Jose)

-The Tech Museum in Downtown San Jose offers hands-on exhibits on the role of technology and innovation in our lives.
+The Tech Interactive in Downtown San Jose offers hands-on exhibits on the role of technology and innovation in our lives.
 There are exhibits on computers and tech history, environmental science, an earthquake simulator, and a space simulator that lets you see learn what it feels like to fly with a NASA jetpack.
-The museum also has an IMAX Dome Theater which shows popular films and educational documentaries.
+The Tech Interactive also has an IMAX Dome Theater which shows popular films and educational documentaries.
 Admission price varies.
 Hours: Open every day, 10 a.m. to 5 p.m.

 Computer History Museum (1401 N. Shoreline Blvd., Mountain View)

 The Computer History Museum offers in-depth exhibits on the history of computing from the ancient abacus to today’s smart phones and devices.
 The Museum has over 1,100 historic artifacts, including some of the very first computers from the 1940s and 1950s.
 Admission varies.
 Hours: Wednesday, Thursday, Saturday, Sunday 10 a.m. to 5 p.m.; Friday 10 a.m. to 9 p.m.

 Intel Museum (2300 Mission College Boulevard, Santa Clara):

 This company museum offers 10,000 square foot of hands-on exhibits showing how computer processors work and how they run all our computing devices.
 The Admission: Free.
 Hours: Monday to Friday, 9 AM to 6 PM; Saturday, 10 a.m. to 5 p.m.